wevm/viem/site/docs/actions/public/verifyTypedData.md

       content: verifyTypedData
   - - meta
     - name: description
-      content: Verifies a typed data signature
+      content: Verifies a typed data signature for an account
   - - meta
     - property: og:description
-      content: Verifies a typed data signature
+      content: Verifies a typed data signature for an account
 ---

 # verifyTypedData

-Verify that typed data was signed by the provided address.
+Verifies if a typed data signature is valid for the provided address.

-::: warning ⚠️ WARNING
+::: info 💡 Why should I use this instead of `utils.verifyTypedData`?
-Should not be used directly to verify typedData from accounts, please use [publicClient.verifyTypedData](../actions/public/verifyTypedData.md) instead.
+Please use this method instead of [utils.verifyTypedData](../../utilities/verifyTypedData.md), as this method supports [ERC-1271](https://eips.ethereum.org/EIPS/eip-1271) and therefore supports more types of accounts.
+This is getting increasingly important as more and more wallets use [Account Abstraction](https://eips.ethereum.org/EIPS/eip-4337).
 :::

 ## Usage